 Communication systems: Robots may also use a two-way communication system that can let their operators talk to the people that are in front of the machine.
 There may also be other audio systems for sounding alarms, sirens, etc.

 Integration with other systems: Depending on their usage, these robots can make use of technologies like access control systems and fire alarms.
 A robot manning the gate can verify ID credentials before letting someone into a place.
 Some robots are even integrated with drones that can take the operations to the sky when needed.
-Use of radar and laser scanners enable the machines to provide long-range surveillance.
+The use of radar and laser scanners enables the machines to provide long-range surveillance.

 While the advantages of robots are clear, the costs involved in their initial procurement deter many customers.
 The good news is that the prices of components continue to fall day by day.
 Also, some companies have come up with Robots as a Service (RaaS) for customers who cannot afford to buy them.